-For many businesses, the holiday period, spanning from early November to early January, is one of the most profitable of the year.
-So if you don’t get your marketing right for the holidays, then the financial health of your business is at risk.
+For many businesses, the holiday period is one of the most profitable of the year.
+So if you don’t get your marketing right for the holidays, then the financial health of your business could be at risk.

-This period’s especially important for retail.
+This period is especially important for retail.
 According to the National Retail Federation, holiday sales account for 20% of all retail sales.
-In the US alone, those sales were worth more than $84 billion.
+In November and December 2018 alone, those sales accounted for $707.5 billion!

 Not in retail?
 Don’t worry!
-All businesses can – and do – benefit from a seasonal lift in sales.
+All businesses benefit from a seasonal lift in sales.

-When people are scouring the web for Black Friday and Cyber Monday offers, the holidays are a great opportunity for any business to offer deals that entice customers to stick around, and keep that income flowing in all year round.
+When people are scouring the web for Black Friday and Cyber Monday retail offers, the holidays are a great opportunity for any business to offer deals that entice customers to stick around and keep that income flowing all year round.

 As you’ll see, we practice what we preach, and run holiday marketing campaigns right here at OptinMonster.

 Why You Need Holiday Email Marketing